 Thank you very much to all our sponsors who have donated full places, half-price places and contributions, to enable low-income writers to come to the Festival and to all those who have donated raffle prizes.
 We also thank Ad Hoc Fiction, who for the third year running, has offered for no charge, to design, compile and publish Flash Fiction Festival Three, the anthology of micro fictions produced after the festival.

-This year there are four full cost places and two half cost places available at the festival.
-Applications can be made online here.
-Closing date March 31st.
+This year there were four full cost places and two half cost places available at the festival and we are happy now to have awarded them.

 Hall and Woodhouse, a leading independent regional brewer with an established pub estate of beautiful pubs in great locations across the South of England is sponsoring one full price weekend place at the cost of £250.